apisentris/demo/README.md

 - Open `jquery/index.html` on your browser of choice
 - or check <strong>[live demo](http://absyah.com/apisentris/demo/jquery/index.html)</strong>

+### Demo using React (login scenario)

+- Clone / download the source
+- Go to `/react` directory
+- Run `npm install` then `npm start`
+- Open http://localhost:3000 on your browser of choice

 ### Demo with Andoroid Application

 - Coming soon